-Around 1960-61 I worked for Fiberboard Paper Products in San Francisco.
-One day I was called to the art department, and because I had an interest in getting into the art department, I thought they wanted to find out about my art interests...so I went.
+Around 1960-61 I was called to the art department, and because I had an interest in getting into the art department, I thought they wanted to find out about my art interests...so I went.

-The artist asked me for a favor, and that was to hold a tray so he could draw my hands...thinking nothing of this since I was a freelance model.
+The artist asked me for a favor, and that was to hold a tray so he could draw my hands...thinking nothing of this since I was a freelance model at that time.
 I volunteered and held the tray...the artist sketched the image and was telling me about the changes being made to the Sun-Maid image and the package.
-They were modernizing it, "more importantly, it was to be kept with the same recognizable pose."
+They were modernizing it, more importantly, it was to be kept with the “same recognizable pose."

 Some of my co-workers started calling me the raisin-gal...I thought it was funny.
-So when I went back to the art department, I saw the painting, and to my surprise it looked like me!
+So when I went back to the art department I saw the painting, and to my surprise it looked just like me!

-After leaving Fiberboard to pursue my Modeling, I never saw the image for years.
-Then one day in 1970 my mother called and said, I was at the store and saw the Sun-Maid package and your picture was on it!
+After leaving Fiberboard to pursue my Modeling, I never saw the image for some years.
+One day in 1970 my mother called and said, I was at the store and saw the Sun-Maid package and your picture was on it!
 Well of course I had to go buy a box.

 For years I had talked about it, wondering if the Sun-Maid company knew about me.
-So when I got a computer I emailed them, asking if they knew about me.
+Then I got a computer and emailed them, asking if they knew about me.
 All I got back was a reply saying, "thank you for offering to pose for the box, we have an image that will be there for a while!"
 I actually had to laugh!

-Although the image has changed with the times, the Sun-Maid trademark design has always been based on the original pose by Lorraine Collett Petersen 1915.
+Although the image has changed with the times, the Sun-Maid trademark design has always been based on and always will be the original pose by Lorraine Collett Petersen 1915.

-Sharing a short story about an old box...
+Sharing an experience about a nice person and an old box...